How to repurpose your content

 2. Will it transform into other formats?

 Some content has valuable potential to be transformed into other formats.
-An engaging webinar should offer plenty of quotable material for snippets or short clips, and if you can get hold of the transcript, it can also provide the basis for a new blog post.
-Strong whitepapers should have enough content in them to craft multiple blog posts, and similarly, old blog posts can even be turned into short guides.
+An engaging webinar should offer plenty of quotable material for snippets or short clips.
+And, if you can get hold of the transcript, it can also provide the basis for a new blog post.
+Strong whitepapers should have enough content in them to craft multiple blog posts.
+Similarly, old blog posts can even be turned into short guides.

 Plus, it’s always worthwhile to think about what would translate well visually.
 For a start, eye-opening stats and astounding data can be extracted for infographics.
 These are just a few starting points, but there’s a whole range of possibilities to explore and experiment with.